Middletown Prevention Coalition

 The Middletown Prevention Coalition (MPC) Goals

-To build the capacity of the MPC and the community to reduce youth substance abuse, and in time, adult substance abuse.
+To build the capacity of the coalition and the community to reduce youth substance use and create a safe, healthy, and drug-free Middletown where our youth can thrive and achieve their greatest potential.

 So What is “Prevention”?

-The role of prevention is to create healthy communities in which people have a “quality of life”… healthy environments at work and at school; supportive communities and neighborhoods; connections with family/friends and drug and crime free communities.
+The role of prevention is to create healthy communities in which people have a “quality of life” such as healthy environments at work and at school; supportive communities and neighborhoods; connections with family/friends and drug and crime free communities.